 • Original Qualifications

 - These are the qualifications that we have used to offer a place on your course.

-Aston Freshers' 2017 is open to all new students to help you settle into your new home.
+January Freshers' 2018 is open to all new students to help you settle into your new home.
 There will be a mixture of academic, practical, cultural, social and fun activities.
-Many are free, and all are designed to help you make new friends, prepare for your studies and settle in to life at Aston quickly and easily.
+Most are free, and all are designed to help you make new friends, prepare for your studies and settle in to life at Aston quickly and easily.

-There will be a number of activities for international students, including an intercultural communication workshop and a talk about life in the UK, where you can find out about everything from accessing healthcare to how to use the buses in Birmingham.
+There will be a number of activities for international students, including an intercultural communication workshop and a question and answer session with current students, where you can find out about everything from accessing healthcare to how to use the buses in Birmingham.

 There will also be plenty of opportunities to meet home students and get to know the campus before the start of your course.

 You can find more information about Aston Freshers’ week here.
 Check back regularly for updates about the events and activities on offer.

 If you are from outside the EU and you need a visa to study in the UK, you may need to register your details with the local police station.

 To find out if you need to do this, check the entry visa in your passport: if it says something like ‘Pol.
 Reg.’, you will need to register.
 If it doesn’t say anything, then you don’t need to do anything.